 - Medicines.
 Many types of medicine are used to treat pelvic pain.
 These include pain relievers that are swallowed or injected, muscle relaxants, and antidepressants.1,2,3

 - Hormonal treatment.
 Hormones can help pain related to endometriosis and menstruation.4 These include hormones that are swallowed, injected, or placed in the uterus, such as birth control pills, gonadotropin-releasing hormone injections, or progestin-releasing intrauterine devices.
-This is not the same as hormone therapy that is sometimes used to treat the symptoms of menopause.
+Hormonal treatment for pelvic pain is not the same as hormone therapy that is sometimes used to treat the symptoms of menopause.

 - Lifestyle changes.
 Some women's pain is helped by changes in diet, improved posture, and regular physical activity.1